kaleLetendre/pockemon-guessing-game/tutorial.md

 # Step 4.2 Make the rotation in 3d by adding perspective: 1000px; to the .card
 # Step 5.
 Check if two cards are the same.
 # Step 6a If two cards are not the same, flip them back
-# Step 6b If two cards are not the same, flip them back with some delay
+# Step 6b If two cards are not the same, flip them back with some
+# Step 7.
+If two cards are the same, remove them from the game.